 When you meet and greet everyone look for ways to connect the different conference attendees with each other.
 When the creators of a startup in need of technical talent arrive, introduce them to the programmers, you just met.
 Don’t forget to tell the writer you met about the book publisher who is networking with others.

 Also, make sure you keep track of these connections and follow up with each of the people the next time you see them.
 Ask them if they benefited from the networking connection if that relationship didn’t work out see how you can assist them with making new connections.

 Don’t get trapped by the old saying out of sight out of mind.
 No matter how well your event goes after some time those who attended are likely to forget much of what occurred unless you follow up with the event attendees in some way.

 If you have the resources setting up a regular (monthly or quarterly) event will keep you in the mind of those you want to connect with.

 But you can also maintain interest on a small budget!
-Make sure to convey your appreciation sending thank you cards and/or send regular email correspondence.
+Make sure to convey your appreciation by sending thank you cards and/or sending regular email correspondence.
 Something like a weekly mailing list with a discussion question is a great idea for a business on a budget.